Wiiilmaa/postix/doc/api.md

 to search for a specific positions.
 If you do not specify this parameter, an empty result will be returned.

-Sample result object (embedded in pagination as described abobe):
+Sample result object (embedded in pagination as described above):

     {
         "id": 1,